Why Use a Mobile Notary?

 Variety of Documents and Notarization Types

 Limitation of services is another issue, common in banks.
 They are happy to notarize a vehicle title transfer at ‘no cost to members’.
 However, they have limited their notary services due to their lack of profit from the service.
 They are not interested in notarizing Wills, Trusts, or Power of Attorney documents.
 AZ Docs notarizes all three types of certificates in Arizona including the most common: acknowledgments, jurats, and copy certifications.

 Scheduling Flexibility for Signing

-Convenience is the major benefit to working with a mobile notary.
+Convenience is the major benefit of working with a mobile notary.
 With mobile notaries you can schedule a time and place to meet, a home or business is best.
 So you don’t have to worry if there is a notary nearby, they come to you.
 While there is a travel fee, the actual notarization fees are similar to traditional notaries.

 Remote Online Notarization

-Starting July 1, 2020 the state of Arizona will introduce remote electronic notarization.
+As of July 1, 2020, the state of Arizona introduced remote electronic notarization.
 This was created as a convenience for those in need of a notary authorization.
 There is a technology requirement that may limit this option for some people.
 Please see our Press Release for more information.

 Frequently Asked Questions